 school experiences and outcomes of both special and general education students

 have changed in conjunction with NYC’s special education policy change using

 unusually rich and detailed data on special education classifications,

 settings, and time spent in setting.
 Key student outcomes include performance

 on standardized tests, attendance, duration in special education, and experiences

 in school (e.g., safety, bullying, acceptance).

-Pete Wilcoxen (PAIA) and his team composed of faculty from the iSchool, the School of Engineering/Computer Science, and the Law School at Syracuse University received National Science Foundation funding for their project, "Distributed Energy Markets."
+- "Distributed Energy Markets," with his team composed of faculty from the iSchool, the School of Engineering/Computer Science, and the Law School at Syracuse University.
+Funded by the National Science Foundation.
 The team will conduct research into various "two-way distributed" energy market designs to assess potential security and privacy risks inherent in each, and the trade-offs between reducing risk and optimizing market performance.